What is Slices in python

 #What is slices #python #Python

-We can use integers to specify the upper and lower bound of the slice or use a slice object.
+Slices are objects that can be stored in variables and used to extract parts of sequences.
+We use integers to specify the upper and lower bounds of a slice or utilize a slice object.

 s = slice(3,6)